tarwn/lessthandot-hugo/blogs/content/posts/2011-05-19-watch-all-the-tech-ed-north-america-2011-sql-server-videos.md

 Teo Lachev Database & Business Intelligence 200 &#8211; Intermediate DBI205 Day 1 May 16, 2011 from 3:00PM to 4:15PM

 Rich in demos,this session presents top reasons to upgrade to Microsoft SQL Server 2008 and SQL Server 2008 R2 versions of Reporting Services.
-Use this information to convince your boss that it&#8217;s time to upgrade and remove past limitations.
+Use this information to convince your boss that it's time to upgrade and remove past limitations.
 If you already use these versions,you might discover…

-**[The T-SQL Cookbook: What&#8217;s Cool in Microsoft SQL Server 2008 R2 and New in SQL Server Code-Named &#8220;Denali&#8221;][5]**
+**[The T-SQL Cookbook: What's Cool in Microsoft SQL Server 2008 R2 and New in SQL Server Code-Named “Denali”][5]**

 Tobias Ternstrom Database & Business Intelligence 300 &#8211; Advanced DBI318 Day 1 May 16, 2011 from 3:00PM to 4:15PM